slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Tech is the accelerator, regulation is the brake."  -- x@naval*
 > *"Technology breeds collectivism, because it increases leverage, and therefore the gap between winners and losers."  -- x@naval*
 > *"The greatest threats to the future are suppression of freedom of speech—freedom of mathematics, freedom of expression, and freedom of creation.
 And those are pointless if they can’t be backed up by violence.
 If you don’t have your own ability to inflict violence, it will be taken away from you.
 One recent tweet I had said, “The right to vote does not give you power.
 Power gives you the right to vote."
 You can just do a simple thought exercise: If there were a hundred of us on a desert island and we’re trapped, and we all kind of have to cooperate to create a new society.
 Suppose there are 10 people on the island who are all from the same ethnic background, who are all extremely unified, and they have all the guns.
 Those 10 have it, the other 90 don’t.
 Who do you think is going to end up running the place “for the benefit of the others"?
 Anyone who’s been around the block a few times knows what’s going to happen.
 So it’s just the nature of humans that if you want freedom at the individual level, if you want the rights to be dispersed and distributed, the power has to be dispersed and distributed.
 And there’s very few institutions and organizations that do that.
 Really, it’s the right to bear arms, cryptography, free speech, mathematics, personal computing.
 These are examples of decentralized technologies and capabilities that spread power amongst people.
 Most things concentrate power."  -- x@naval*
+> *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states."  -- Naval Ravikant [1974]*
+> *"The end state of all vehicles is autonomous.
+The end state of all military hardware is drones."  -- Naval Ravikant [1974]*
 > *"The struggle between collectivists and individualists is as old as humanity."  -- x@naval*
 > *"Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome."  -- x@naval*
 > *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*